IDNI/tau-lang/README.md

 ## Boolean functions

-One of the key ingredients of the Tau Language are the Boolean functions (Boolean combinations of variables, and constants over some chosen atomless (or finite, TBD) Boolean algebra and variables).They are given by the following grammar:
+One of the key ingredients of the Tau Language are the Boolean functions (Boolean combinations of variables, and constants over some chosen atomless (or finite -to be develop-) Boolean algebra and variables).They are given by the following grammar:

 ```
 term => "("term "&" term")" | term "'" | "("term "+" term")" | "("term "|" term")"